JakeGillatt/2tier-architecture-deployment-aws/README.md

 8. Run the file with `./provisiondb.sh`
 9. Edit the mongod.conf file with `sudo nano /etc/mongod.conf` and change the bindip to 0.0.0.0 then save the file
 10. Restart mongod with `sudo systemctl restart mongod` and then `sudo systemctl enable mongod`
-11. Over in the App instance, edit the .bashrc file and add `export DB_HOST=mongodb://'your database ip':27017/posts` to the bottom of the file then save the file
+11. Over in the App instance, edit the .bashrc file and add `export DB_HOST=mongodb://'your DATABASE ip':27017/posts` to the bottom of the file then save the file
 12. Use `source .bashrc` to reload the file
 13. cd into the app with `cd app` and then run `node seeds/seed.js`
 14. now run `node app.js` to launch the app and put your ip into the browser `'your ip'/posts` to get the posts page